Diskomas/Zumo-Search-And-Rescue/README.md

 - Physically move the Zumo robot to the starting position where the left side motors ar barely touching the left side line.
 - Click "Start" button.

-if zumo loses track or turn angles are incurrectly - ZumoCode project treshold and other sensor values need to be adjusted
+if zumo loses track or turn angles are incorrect - ZumoCode project treshold and other sensor values need to be adjusted

 ## ZumoCode Project Setup